pagkly/Zed/Investopedia3/Rating.md

 Rating
 ## What Is a Rating?

 A rating is an assessment tool assigned by an analyst or rating agency to a stock or bond.
 The rating assigned indicates the stock or bond's level of investment opportunity.
-The three major rating agencies are [Standard & Poor's](https://www.investopedia.com/terms/s/sp.asp), [Moody's Investors Service](https://www.investopedia.com/terms/m/moodys.asp), and [Fitch Ratings](https://www.investopedia.com/terms/f/fitch-ratings.asp).
+The three major rating agencies are [[Standard & Poor's]](https://www.investopedia.com/terms/s/sp.asp), [[Moody's Investors Service]](https://www.investopedia.com/terms/m/moodys.asp), and [[Fitch Ratings]](https://www.investopedia.com/terms/f/fitch-ratings.asp).

 ### Key Takeaways